-Look in the phone book yellow pages under "Social Service Organizations" for local shelters or organizations that may be able to help.
-Look in the phone book blue pages under local, city, or county government for the Department Human Services or call the County Commissioner for Veterans Affairs Office in your county for information about local low-income housing coalitions or homeless advocacy groups who may know what is available.
-To find a list of emergency shelters for men, women and families in every state, check the Department of Housing and Urban Development online at www.hud.gov/homeless.
+Look in the phone book blue pages under local, city, or county government Department of Social Services or "Human Services" or call the County Commissioner's Office for information about local low-income housing coalitions or homeless advocacy groups who may know what is available.

+To find a list of emergency shelters for men, women and families in every state, check the Department of Housing and Urban Development online at www.hud.gov/homeless/hmlsagen.cfm.